iq3addLi/riot-nav/README.md

 Demo page is [here](https://iq3addli.github.io/riot-nav/index.html)

 ## Future plans
-* Providing a means to access the previous tag with nav
 * Add transition choice
 * Providing a means for setting custom transitions
-* Make riot-tab (like UITabBarController).
-I want to keep the view state.
 * Make it available at npm

 Thank you for using! 😄